Config sync removes alias VIPs on the slave

 I think pfsync shouldn't remove the extra aliases on the slave when synchronizing.

-#4 Updated by Thiago Witt almost 9 years ago
+#4 Updated by Thiago Witt about 9 years ago

 I just tested it and the config sync no longer removes the alias vips on the slave, but there's a catch.